 Business-led IT thinking encourages us to accept that the lines-of-business needed project management tools in order to function.
 If central IT already licenses a project management app, it’s either not fit for purpose or there is a simple awareness issue.

 Leaving each team to operate whatever project management app they want isn’t the right solution though.
 It’s IT’s opportunity to engage with these teams and shape their decisions.
 That means consolidating usage into as few apps as possible to achieve volume discounts and efficiencies in training and support.
-Once IT has partnered with the business to establish which apps are delivering value, there needs to be an Information Security review and from an operational perspective these apps should be covered by standardized management processes for renewals, user access reviews etc.
+Once IT has partnered with the business to establish which apps are delivering value, there needs to be an operating model that includes an Information Security review and, from an operational perspective, these apps should be covered by standardized management processes for renewals, user access reviews etc.

 The common misconception is that the business wants to hide from IT.
 What we’ve witnessed in our work with progressive IT teams is that the business is more than happy to collaborate with IT.
 As with most interdepartmental interactions, success in IT / business partnership is built on mutual respect and an understanding that both parties have expertise and a job to do.